SAP-docs/abap-platform-trial-image/README.md

 # Requirements

 Windows and Mac users must make sure they have assigned enough resources to their Desktop Docker because their Docker runs in a VM which contains GNU/Linux and that underlying VM does not share hardware resources with the host machine without explicit assignment.

-We recommend 32GB RAM.
+**_We highly recommend 32GB RAM._**

 ## Linux